Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-avarmed/TASKS.md

    * Reading Comprehension — Understanding written sentences and paragraphs in work related documents.

 Required credentials and years of experience:
-Experience with analytical and scientific knowledge, knowledge with 3D printing
+Experience with analytical and scientific knowledge, knowledge with 3D printing.
+5 years of experience are required.

 Job type (full-time, part-time): full time